seL4/microkit/docs/manual.md

 The IOT-GATE-IMX8PLUS is based on the NXP i.MX8MP SoC.

-Microkit produces a raw binary file, so when using U-Boot you must execute the image using:
+Microkit will default to outputting a raw binary file, so when using U-Boot you must execute the image using:

     => go 0x50000000